-Mr. J. Luther King, Jr. has been a UTIMCO director since 1997 and was a member of the U. T. System Investment Advisory Committee from 1991 to 1995.
+Mr. J. Luther King, Jr., has been a UTIMCO director since 1997 and was a member of The University of Texas System Investment Advisory Committee from 1991 to 1995.
 He is President of Luther King Capital Management, a registered investment advisor, which manages approximately \$6 billion for over 300 clients.
 Mr. King is a Chartered Financial Analyst, a former director of the Dallas Association of Investment Analysts, and a current director of the Investment Counsel Association of America.
 He is also a member of the Advisory Committee to the Trustees of the Employees Retirement System of Texas and a former member of the Advisory Committee to the State Treasurer of Texas.

-Mr. Robert H. Allen is Managing Partner of Challenge Investment Partners, a private partnership involved in mining related investments.
-He has been on the Board of Directors of UTIMCO since 1996.
-He was previously appointed from a list of candidates submitted by the Texas A&M University System Board of Regents.
+Mr. Robert H. Allen is Managing Partner of Challenge Investment Partners, a private partnership involved in mining-related investments.
+He has been on the Board of Directors of UTIMCO since 1996, previously appointed from a list of candidates submitted by The Texas A&M University System Board of Regents.
 He is a director of FDX Corporation (holding company for Federal Express Corporation), Gulf Canada Resources Limited, and is Chairman of the Board of Gulf Indonesia Resources Limited.
-Mr. Allen also serves as a trustee of Baylor College of Medicine and as a Regent of Texas A&M University System.
-For the period 1957 until 1982, Mr. Allen served as Chairman of the Board and Chief Executive Officer of Gulf Resources & Chemical Corporation, a Fortune 500 natural resource company.
-Mr. Allen previously served on the Boards of Directors of First City Bancorporation of Texas, Inc.; Geoquest International Holdings, Inc.; Nuevo Energy Company; Allied Bank of Texas, Inc.; American Mining Congress, Washington, D. C.; Bethlehem Copper Corp.; Vancouver B. C.; Dimark, Inc., Dallas; Earth Resources Corporation; and Standard Bank, Houston.
+Mr. Allen also serves as a trustee of Baylor College of Medicine and as a Regent of The Texas A&M University System.

 Ms. Susan M. Byrne has been a UTIMCO director since 1996.
 She is the Founder, President and CEO of Westwood Management Corporation, a registered investment advisor.
 Westwood was founded in 1983 and serves a variety of institutional clients, such as corporate pension funds, religious organizations, endowments and foundations.
 In addition, Westwood is the investment advisor to The Westwood Funds, a family of open-end mutual funds, of which Ms. Byrne serves as President.
 Ms. Byrne is also a member of the Board of Directors of Westwood Trust, to which Westwood serves as sub-advisor to the Westwood Trust Funds.
-Prior to founding Westwood Management, Ms. Byrne was an Assistant Treasurer at GAF Corporation, responsible for investing GAF's pension fund assets, as well as managing plan sponsor duties.
-She established the first dedicated bond portfolio and one of the earliest 401(k) plans.
-She is also a member of both the New York and Dallas Societies of Securities Analysts.
-Ms. Byrne has over thirty years of Wall Street portfolio management and plan sponsor experience.
-Ms. Byrne is also a member of the Texas Governor's Business Council.
-In addition, she is Vice Chair of the Board of Trustees for the City of Dallas Employees Retirement Fund.
-Ms. Byrne is involved in both the cultural and civic aspects of the community.
-She currently serves on the Board of the Dallas Theater Center, the Texas International Theatrical Arts Society, and the Dallas Institute.
+Ms. Byrne has over 30 years of Wall Street portfolio management and plan sponsor experience.